sfiza/ArduinoUNOProjects/README.md

 ArduinoUNO projects

 Spaceship Interface:
-Control behvior of LED's based on a switch.
+Control behavior of LED's based on a switch.